OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 For Windows, you call:

-- The OpenMS installer: `Windows / OpenMS-2.7.0-Win64.exe`
+- The OpenMS installer: `Windows` / `OpenMS-{0}-Win64.exe`
-- The KNIME installer: `Windows / KNIME-4.4.1-Installer-64bit.exe`
+- The KNIME installer: `Windows` / `KNIME-4.4.1-Installer-64bit.exe`
 - OpenMS prerequisites (Windows-only): After installation, before your first use of the OpenMS plugin in KNIME, you will be asked to download it automatically if certain requirements are not found in your Windows registry.
-Alternatively, you can get a bundled version here or on the OpenMS USB stick (`Windows / OpenMS-2.7-prerequisites-installer.exe`).
+Alternatively, you can get a bundled version here or on the OpenMS USB stick (`Windows` / `OpenMS-2.7-prerequisites-installer.exe`).

 On macOS, you call:

-- The OpenMS installer: `Mac / OpenMS-2.7.0-macOS.dmg`
+- The OpenMS installer: `Mac` / `OpenMS-{0}-macOS.dmg`
 - The KNIME installer: `Mac / knime_4.4.1.app.macosx.cocoa.x86_64.dmg`

 Afterwards, follow the instructions.
 For the OpenMS installation on macOS, accept the license and drag and drop  the OpenMS folder into your Applications folder.